writing challenge 78/100

 People will realize they have something potentially valuable to share, and then they set about trying to find the right way to introduce their perspective to other people.

-This in itself is not a problem; if it’s a good perspective, then it’s a good thing to try to share.
+This in itself is not a problem; if its a good perspective, then its a good thing to try to share.

 I think the problem comes when trying to teach your perspective gets in the way of sharing its fruits.